Drukpa Kagyu: History

-Also important in the lineage were the root guru of Tsangpa Gyare, Ling Repa and his guru, Phagmo Drupa Dorje Gyalpo, who was in turn a principal disciple of Gampopa as well as Dampa Sumpa, one of Rechung Dorje Drakpa's main disciples.
+Important teachers in the early transmission of the lineage include Tsangpa Gyare’s root guru, Ling Repa, and Ling Repa’s teacher, Phagmo Drupa Dorje Gyalpo, who was a foremost disciple of Gampopa.
+Some traditions also note the influence of Dampa Sumpa, regarded as one of Rechung Dorje Drakpa’s main disciples.

-A prominent disciple of Tsangpa Gyare's nephew, Onre Darma Sengye, was Phajo Drugom Zhigpo (1208–1276) who in 1222 went to establish the Drukapa Kagyu teachings in the valleys of western Bhutan.
+A notable disciple of Onre Darma Sengye, nephew of Tsangpa Gyare, was Phajo Drugom Zhigpo (1208–1276).
+In 1222, Phajo Drugom Zhigpo journeyed to western Bhutan, where he established the Drukpa Kagyu teachings and laid the foundations for the later spread of the lineage in the region.

 Branches

 The disciples of Tsangpa Gyare Yeshi Dorje (1161–1211), the first Gyalwang Drukpa, may be divided into two categories: blood relatives and spiritual sons.
 His nephew, Onre Darma Sengye (1177–1237), ascended the throne at Ralung, the main seat of the Drukpa lineage.
 Darma Sengye guided the later disciples of Tsangpa Gyare, such as Gotsangpa Gonpo Dorje (1189–1258), onto the path of realization, thus becoming their guru as well.
 Darma Sengye's nephew and their descendants held the seat at Ralung and continued the lineage.

 Gyalwa Lorepa, Gyalwa Gotsangpa and his disciple Gyalwa Yang Gonpa, are known as Gyalwa Namsum or the Three Victorious Ones in recognition of their spiritual realization.
 The followers of Gyalwa Lorepa came to be called the 'Lower Drukpas'.
 The followers of Gyalwa Gotsangpa came to be called the 'Upper Drukpas'.
 And the followers of Onre Darma Sengye came to be called the 'Middle Drukpas'.

 After the death of 4th Gyalwang Drukpa, Kunkhyen Pema Karpo, in 1592, there were two rival candidates for his reincarnation.
 Gyalwang Pagsam Wangpo, one of the candidates, was favored by the King of Tsang and prevailed.
 His rival, Ngawang Namgyal, was then invited to Western Bhutan and eventually he unified the entire country and established Drukpa as the preeminent Buddhist school from Haa all the way to Trongsa.